 Of course, ‘not using techniques’ may strictly speaking be seen as a technique itself.
-In the end, it’s not the techniques that bring tyranny, but: slavishly following them.
-If techniques are standing in the way of heart to heart communication – yes, I’m talking on stage – then it’s better to ‘forget’ them.
-Better said: to ‘transcend’ them.
+In the end, not the techniques bring tyranny, but: slavishly following them.
+If techniques are standing in the way of heart to heart communication – on stage – then it’s better to ‘forget’ them.

 Like salt dissolving in water: the salt disappears yet it doesn’t.
-It becomes something different.
+It becomes different.

-As a speaker, you too can become something different this way, even again and again.
+As a speaker, you too can become different this way, again and again.
 You can ‘become the transformation that you want to inspire in your audience’.

-What is eventually more ‘disrupting’ than the heart itself…?
+What is eventually more transforming than the heart itself…?